-To implement the commitments they have made under international agreements, governments of Contracting Parties may consider reviewing and, as appropriate, adjusting existing national law, or creating new law, in accordance with their priorities and needs.
-In that process, Contracting Parties may want to assess and consider needs of rightsholders, including farmers, indigenous and local communities, in cases where they are directly affected by such legal measures.
+To implement the commitments that they have made under international agreements, governments of Contracting Parties may consider reviewing and, as appropriate, adjusting existing national law, or creating new law, in accordance with their priorities and needs.
+In that process, Contracting Parties may want to assess and consider the needs of rights-holders, including farmers, local communities and Indigenous Peoples, in cases where these are directly affected by such legal measures.

-Option 10A: Realize Farmers' Rights within the national legislation, administrative and policy framework relevant for the conservation and sustainable use of PGRFA
+Realize Farmers' Rights within the national legislation, administrative and policy framework relevant for the conservation and sustainable use of PGRFA.

 Laws and policies pertaining to PGRFA, agriculture and the environment, as well as their related procedures, may be created or amended to support the realization of Farmers' Rights.
-Such policies and laws may cover issues such as, for example, national legislation on biodiversity conservation, GMOs, PGRFA, seeds, plant variety protection, rights of peasants, local and indigenous communities.
+Such policies and laws may cover issues such as national legislation on biodiversity conservation, genetically modified organisms, PGRFA, seeds, plant variety protection, the rights of peasants, and local communities and Indigenous Peoples.
 They may address Farmers' Rights in a holistic manner and/or focus on specific aspects that are deemed particularly relevant in certain situations.

-This may include laws and procedures for recognizing the efforts made by custodian/guardian farmers, local and indigenous communities, regarding the conservation and sustainable use of PGRFA; for the protection of traditional knowledge related to the conservation and sustainable use of PGRFA; or for the representation of farmers, local and indigenous communities in decision-making bodies and/or advisory boards of government institutions working on matters that are related to PGRFA.
+These may include laws and procedures for recognizing the efforts made by custodian/ guardian farmers, local communities and Indigenous Peoples, regarding the conservation and sustainable use of PGRFA; for the protection of traditional knowledge related to the conservation and sustainable use of PGRFA; or for the representation of farmers, local communities and Indigenous Peoples in decision-making bodies and/or advisory boards of government institutions working on matters that are related to PGRFA.
 Such laws and related procedures may further protect and safeguard farmers' seed systems and related practices.